-Copying images
+4 Copying images

 - Double-click the newly recognized icon on the desktop.

-The contents of the "Memory Stick".

-- The contents of the "Memory Stick" inserted in your camera appear.

-- 2 Double-click [DCIM].
+The contents of the "Memory Stick" inserted in your camera appear. - 2 Double-click [DCIM]. - 3 Double-click [100MSDCF].

-- 3 Double-click [100MSDCF]. - 4 Drag and drop the image files to the hard disk icon.
+4 Drag and drop the image files to the hard disk icon.